caglartoklu/atom-sql-list/README.md

 **Quote Each Line**

-Quotes each selected line with a single apostrophe `'` .
+Quotes each selected line with a single quote `'` .
+This command minds the single quote `'` characters and escapes them.
+That is, `My friend's computer` becomes `'My friend''s computer'`.

 **Unquote Each Line**

 Remove single quote from selected lines.
+This command minds the single quote `'` characters and de-escapes them.
+That is, `'My friend''s computer'` becomes `My friend's computer`.

 **Comment Each Line**